OLC-Bioinformatics/redmine-docs/docs/analysis/mlst.md

 #### Description

 Include the genus on the first line `organism=[name of organism]`.
 Please note that both spelling AND case sensitivity are important.

+For organisms like `Escherichia coli` that have multiple schemes, you need to specify which scheme you need. `Escherichia coli#1` corresponds to the `Achtman` scheme and `Escherichia coli#2` corresponds to the `Pasteur` scheme

 Here are the organisms currently available for this automator:

 <details>
   <summary><b>Full list of supported organisms</b></summary> <br>